galeone/igor/README.md

 In GORM, every method (even the ones that execute queries) returns a `*DB`.

 In igor:

 - methods that execute queries returns `error`
-- methods that build the query returns `*Database`, thus you can chain the methods (a là GORM) and build the query.
+- methods that build the query returns `*Database`, thus you can chain the methods (GORM-like) and build the query.

 ### Scan and Find methods
 In GORM, `Scan` method is used to scan query results into a struct.
 The `Find` method is almost the same.